Are you ready for something that happens every year-end – soliciting board members for their annual gifts?

 Try these tips:

-5. Let the board chair be the front person.
+4. Let the board chair be the face of it all.

-- be sure it’s on the agenda repeatedly
+- Be sure ‘board gifts’ is on the agenda repeatedly

 6. Give board members lots of credit and acknowledgment.

 Remember the power of positive reinforcement.
 Praise behaviors you want to develop and those behaviors will show up more often.

 Remember that board members do not get much acknowledgment – (just like you!).
 We like to amply give credit for all the resources that board members bring in – corporate, foundation, in-kind, public/government.